Abort73.com / The Case Against Abortion / Common Objections

 Page Summary:

-There are all sorts of circumstances that people point to as justification for their support of abortion.
-Since none of these circumstances are sufficient to justify the killing of human beings after birth, they're not sufficient to justify the killing of human beings before birth.
+There are a few scenarios that are commonly pointed to in an attempt to justify abortion.
+Since none of them can justify the killing of a human being after birth, neither do they justify the killing of a human being before birth.

-When it comes to abortion, there is no shortage of "What if...?'s".
+When it comes to abortion, there is no shortage of "What if...?'s."
 Just when it seems the injustice of abortion has been firmly established, you'll hear things like: What if the woman was raped?, What if she can't afford a child?, or What if the baby is deformed?
 These questions don't address the fundamental ethics of abortion, but they do introduce a host of difficult variables.
 Some people appeal to them earnestly.
 Many do not.
 These "hard cases" are often used as a last defense by those who actually believe abortion should be legal no matter what the circumstances.
 They appeal to these more emotionally-charged circumstances in an attempt to move the focus away from the heart of the issue – which is the humanity of unborn children and the violence of abortion.
 The best way to expose the fallacy of such claims is to simply broaden the context and apply them to children outside the womb.
 No matter how you frame it, the difficulty that these circumstances present do not justify the death of an innocent human being.

 WHAT IF THE CHILD IS UNWANTED?

 This is a bogus argument.
 It doesn't work for the simple fact that no one makes such an argument about children after birth.
 Is certain death really the answer to potential neglect or abuse?
-If someone's right to life truly were established or removed based simply on their "wantedness", what would that mean for the homeless, the aged or the infirm?
+If someone's right to life truly were established or removed based simply on their "wantedness," what would that mean for the homeless, the aged or the infirm?
 In the broadest sense, the whole discussion of "wantedness" ignores a substantial reality.
 Even if the biological parents want nothing to do with their offspring, there are families all over the nation waiting desperately to adopt a baby, families who are willing to adopt diseased babies of any race or ethnicity.

 Something as subjective as "wantedness" can never be the basis for granting someone the right to life, and abortion advocates know this.
 They don't argue that mothers should be free to kill their "unwanted" children after birth because they know these children are living, human beings with full rights of personhood.
 The only reason they argue that mothers should be free to kill their unwanted children before birth is because they're ignoring the scientific reality that these children, too, are living, human beings.
 The question is humanity, not wantedness.